Dtech-Dbug/myFirstTsx/README.md

 #### tsconfig.json? 🤯

-the tsconfig.json is a file that shapes the compile behaviour. it can be edited/customized as per requirements.
+the tsconfig.json is a file that defines the tsc compile behaviour. it can be edited/customized as per requirements.